 This international project analyzes the emergence of what I conceptualized as a second wave of memory, truth, and justice mobilizations—the first wave having occurred early on with transitions into democratic regimes and the signing of peace accords.
 A multidisciplinary group of authors expose complexities and contradictions in the processes of collective memory and justice seeking by looking into the way they form over time, change in character and reach, create new meanings, raise new demands, and influence other policy, legal, and cultural spheres.
 The studies include countries with a longer repertoire of policies and scholarship on memory and justice (such as Argentina and Chile), as well as research about countries that were newer to them (such as Guatemala, El Salvador, Brazil, Colombia, Peru, Bolivia, Uruguay, and Mexico), emphasizing the relevance of taking on a critical, postcolonial, activist perspective in order to contribute to the advancement of the very processes of memory, truth and justice in the region.

 A survivor of Argentina's military regime, I am proud to have seen this project grow from my own analysis of repression in my country (in Pascale, 2012) to an edited collection of three Latin American Perspectives issues (42:3, 43:5, 43:6) and a text for classroom use (Rowman & Littlefield, 2017).
-Also, in 2019, a selection of articles was published in Spanish and Portuguese in the LAP/CLACSO new journal collaborative (volume II).
+Also, a selection of articles will be published in Spanish and Portuguese in the LAP/CLACSO new journal collaborative (volume II, forthcoming).
 Moreover, in 2020, I was interviewed for a podcast discussing the continued relevance of this project given the sociopolitical developments in Latin America of the last couple of years - Listen to it here!